saturnlighting/literature-review/README.md

 # Abstract

 Background: A large body of evidence shows that darkness discourages people from walking and cycling.
-This can be explained by the fear of pedestrians and cyclists to suffer some type of damage from motorised traffic, a fall, or some type of violence.
+This is mostly due to a higher perceived danger of pedestrians and cyclists at night from motorised traffic or some other type of violence.
 This may disproportionately affect women, the elderly, and disadvantaged groups.

 Aim: This paper provides a review on the scientific literature that